Customer Login API

 }

-- Copy the login token from the encoded box and paste it into the access point URL replacing the
+1. Copy the login token from the encoded box and paste it into the access point URL, replacing the {token} parameter.

 https://storedomain.com/login/token/eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJ7Y2xpZW50X2lkfSIsImlhdCI6MTUzNTM5MzExMywianRpIjoie3V1aWR9Iiwib3BlcmF0aW9uIjoiY3VzdG9tZXJfbG9naW4iLCJzdG9yZV9oYXNoIjoie3N0b3JlX2hhc2h9IiwiY3VzdG9tZXJfaWQiOjJ9.J-fAtbjRFGdLsT744DhoprFEDqIfVq72HbDzrbFy6Is

-For common causes of login failure, see Troubleshooting.
+For common causes of sign-in failure, see Troubleshooting.

 Create JWT using a JavaScript function